nishanttaneja/I-Am-Rich/README.md

 #  I Am Rich
-This application is part of TheAppBrewery's iOS Application Development Bootcamp.

 An iOS Application which displays an Image with a Label.

 ## Screenshot
 <img src="HomeScreen.png" width="250">

+## Credits
+- <a href="https://www.udemy.com/course/ios-13-app-development-bootcamp/"> iOS Application Development Bootcamp </a> by Dr. Angela Yu.